wulfland/ActionsFundamentals/hol/10_Reusable-workflows.md

 </details>

-3. Add a `workflow_call` trigger with an [input parameter](https://docs.github.com/en/enterprise-cloud@latest/actions/using-workflows/workflow-syntax-for-github-actions#onworkflow_call) `who-to-greet` that is required.
+3. Add a `workflow_call` trigger with an [input parameter](https://docs.github.com/en/enterprise-cloud@latest/actions/using-workflows/workflow-syntax-for-github-actions#onworkflow_call) `who-to-greet` of the type `string` that is required.
+Set the default value to `World`.

 <details>
   <summary>Solution</summary>